-Use the Layer manager to link files to the job and to manage the data that is visible in the Map and Video screen.
+Use the Layer manager to link files to the job and to manage the data that is visible in the Map and Video screen in the Map toolbar or the Video toolbar. - In the Job properties screen, tap the Layer manager button.